stopsopa/google-spreadsheets-api-extension/README.md

             'R3C2' => '' // empty string to delete value from cell
         ));

 Using this method you can use two types of [positioning notations](https://developers.google.com/google-apps/spreadsheets/data#work_with_cell-based_feeds).
 Using method *update* you can set/update/delete data in many cells by one [batch request](https://developers.google.com/google-apps/spreadsheets/data#update_multiple_cells_with_a_batch_request).

+To convert in both ways these two types of formats use [this](https://github.com/stopsopa/google-spreadsheets-api-extension/blob/master/Utils/CellConverter.php) lib.

 ### Method GoogleSpreadsheetsList->add()